Diderot-Language/examples/tensor/README.md

 This function has an intentionally non-symmetric Jacobian, and some isolated elements in the second derivative, for the testing purposes here.

-Notes that things commented out and tagged with `RSN` refer to things that should be working hopefully real soon now.
+Note that things commented out and tagged with `RSN` refer to capabilitites that should be working hopefully real soon now.